 Matrixx: Native Mobile Apps for Telecommunications

-Matrixx Software is an award-winning provider of real-time, integrated infrastructure for the business of digital service providers.
+MATRIXX Software is an award-winning provider of real-time, integrated infrastructure for the business of digital service providers.
 The company provides solutions for instant visibility, intelligence and control of services for communications service providers.
-The MATRIXX Platform is a real-time, integrated infrastructure for Digital Service Providers.
-MATRIXX allows to move to the all-digital service environment with a new kind of real-time time technology platform, designed to handle the surge in interactions without forcing the compromises of conventional technology.
+MATRIXX allows users to move to the all-digital service environment with a new kind of real-time time technology platform, designed to handle the surge in interactions without forcing the compromises of conventional technology.

-In mid 2015, MATRIXX realized they needed leading capability to build new mobile-based access to their industry-leading platform.
-They reached out to Waverley for our experience in native development on both iOS and Android, as well as the ability to turn a vision into a user experience and final design of new mobile software.
+In mid-2015, MATRIXX realized they needed expert help to build new mobile-based access to their industry-leading platform.
+They reached out to Waverley for our experience in native development on both iOS and Android, as well as the ability to turn a vision into user experience and final design of new mobile software.
 Just like the full platform, the mobile version of MATRIXX would allow users to interact and configure their data experience in real-time while simultaneously handling the surging transaction volumes associated with LTE monetization.
 In addition, it would allow customers to tailor price plans through a digital marketplace and to set personal policy rules for when they reach balance thresholds.

 Waverley started building two mobile applications for iOS and Android.
 The work is now in progress.
 Both applications will enable secure and easy onboarding and account activation (including Facebook authorization), tariff manipulations, family sharing and push notifications.
-The server-side will use integration with 3rd party web apps, which are cross-platform, application-independent, are fully integrated as part of the UI and can be cached.
+The server-side will use integration with 3rd party web apps that are cross-platform, application-independent, fully integrated as part of the UI and can be cached.
 An easy to integrate, customizable, iOS/Android SDK is used.
-The SDK should share the same server API layer, with local data caching, skin-able UI elements and tablet support.
-Both apps are being created by means of latest technologies, ensuring their scalability and maintainability.
+The SDK should share the same server API layer with local data caching, skin-able UI elements and tablet support.
+Both apps are being created by means of the latest technologies, ensuring their scalability and maintainability.

 The iOS application is built using the component-oriented approach.
 Web components are embedded into screens, list view.
-It possesses the essential features, at the same time providing beautiful and logical user experience, following Apple design guidelines.
+It possesses the essential features while providing beautiful and logical user experience following Apple design guidelines.
 We have unit tests that cover the following layers of the App: Network, mapping and database layers.

 We needed a company that could move quickly, accept a demanding and sometimes moving spec, and still deliver a product with the same high quality that our own customers expect.
 I've been impressed by Waverley's expertise and willingness to go the extra mile when we needed it, and although the project members are widely distributed, they feel like part of the team.

 We work using an iteration-based Agile approach with 1-2 week iterations.
-The Product Owner participates in the daily standup meetings to track the progress and answer any questions the team has.
-The team uses the shared code base.
+The Product Owner participates in daily standup meetings to track progress and answer any questions from the team.
+The team uses the shared codebase.
 By means of this approach, we are able to implement any adjustments and detect problems in their early stages.
-Each iteration, once it is completed, has a ready-to use functionality which can be shown to the customers.
-This enables us to deliver production quality releases with partial functionality frequently as the project progresses.
-It also, in turn, ensures meeting the deadlines.
+Each iteration, once it is completed, has a ready-to-use functionality that can be shown to customers.
+This enables us to deliver frequent production-quality releases with partial functionality as the project progresses, which, in turn, ensures meeting the deadlines.

 All test documentation related to functional testing is created in a test management tool.
 We automate repetitive tasks and regression testing using modern frameworks.
 We use: